Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • why color decisions are so difficult

-• which cognitive biases block you
+• which cognitive biases are blocking you

 • a concrete method to achieve a clear color selection in 30 minutes